tjkandala/baahuDocs/docs/setup.md

 mount(App, document.body);
 ```

 The first argument of `mount` is the root component of your app.
-The second argument is the DOM node you want to append your app to.
+The second argument is the DOM node you want to append your root component to.